diku-dk/futhark-book/language.rst

 Futhark supports certain kinds of higher-order functions.
-For performance reasons, certain restrictions apply, which means that Futhark can eliminate higher-order functions at compile time through a technique called *defunctionalization* :cite:`hovgaard18thesis,tfp18hovgaard`.
+For performance reasons, certain restrictions apply, which means that Futhark can eliminate higher-order functions at compile time through a technique called *defunctionalisation* :cite:`hovgaard18thesis,tfp18hovgaard`.
 From a programmer's point-of-view, the main restrictions are the following:

 1. Functions may not be stored inside arrays.